adrianblakey/slot-car-ecom/README.md

   - It's supported and maintained.
   - There is a community and Arseny specifically created a [Discord channel for slot-cars](https://discord.com/channels/1103745257046278144/1151565789984469144) (yeah).
   - It's lovely, readable code.
-  - We can't say enough good things about Arseny, its developer, who's been helpful and supportive of our efforts.
+  - We can't say enough good things about Arseny, its developer, who is helpful and supportive of our efforts.
-  - It's fully configurable from a command line and dongle so you do not need to compile custom binaries to make configuration changes.
+  - It's fully configurable from a command line and WiFi dongle so you do not need to compile custom binaries to make configuration changes - once it's flashed.

+There are no code changes or patches to the ESCape32 firmware to run the Remora1.
+Although the ESCape32 build for it has a specific configuration as it does for other drone ESC's.

-The stock ESCape32 firmware for the Artery should run on the board.
-In comparison to a commercial drone ESC, the board has some additional features that are not normally found on other ESC's - like the reverse polarity protection, and low voltage operation - overkill for a drone ESC.
-But never the less it should run :-)
+In comparison to a commercial drone ESC, the board has some additional features that are not normally found on other ESC's - like the reverse polarity protection, and low voltage operation - that are overkill for a drone ESC.
+Interestingly, it also supports a digital interface that could theorectically allow it to be used in combination with a controller.

 ## Provided Binaries